cwjsdsu/scriptorium/SHMUQ/README.md

+# SHMUQ

-SHMUQ = SHell Model Uncertainty Quantification developed by J. M. R. Fox 2019 - 2021 at San Diego State Univ.
+SHell Model Uncertainty Quantification
+SHMUQ is a Python module for BIGSTICK and related utility codes to do sensitivity analysis of interaction matrix elements and uncertainty quantifiaction of transition calculations.